 The MEEP Lab has run the annual Sydney Phylogenetics Workshop at the University of Sydney since 2010.
 This workshop provides an introduction to phylogenetic trees, evolutionary models, phylogenetic methods, maximum likelihood, Bayesian inference, molecular dating, and phylogenomics.

 Teaching materials from the most recent workshop are available on Github.
 These include lecture slides and notes for the practical exercises.
+The Github repository also includes programmes from past workshops.

-Recent workshops and conferences
+Other past workshops and conferences

 Evolutionary analysis using PAML